Ruckus Networks: Further technology and products development

-Ruckus Unveiled their Switching portfolio on June 21, 2010, named as ZoneSwitch Series of Switches.
-ZoneSwitch Series had two models 4124 and 4224, 24 Port Ethernet RJ-45 PoE Switches and Fiber uplinks with 180Watts and 375Watts power budget respectively.
-On the same day Ruckus introduced a new Wall Switch access points ZoneFlex 7025 which fits compact into wall jack junction box and provides additional switch ports.
-Ruckus aims to provide multi-service using this access points in-room hospitality requirements and claimed it is Industry's first Wall jack/Wall switch/Wall jack access point.
+Ruckus unveiled their switching portfolio on June 21, 2010, named ZoneSwitch Series of Switches.
+ZoneSwitch Series had two models, 4124 and 4224, 24 Port Ethernet RJ-45 PoE switches and fiber uplinks, with 180Watts and 375Watts power budget respectively.
+On the same day, Ruckus introduced a new wall switch access point, ZoneFlex 7025, which fits compactly into a wall jack junction box and provides additional switch ports.
+Ruckus aims to provide multi-service using this access point, and claims it is the industry's first wall jack/wall switch/wall jack access point.